-Students should have no expectation of privacy in regards to their technology accounts.
-NGFS staff monitor accounts as necessary.
-Emails sent to or from a student's email account are filtered both on and off campus for profanity and other key words.
-In such a case, the email does not go to the intended recipient; it is forwarded directly to technology staff.
+Students should have no expectation of privacy in regard to their school technology accounts, which are monitored by NGFS as necessary.
+Messages sent to or from a student's email account are filtered both on and off-campus for profanity and other keywords.
+In such cases, the email does not go to the intended recipient, but is forwarded directly to the technology staff.